Al Checco

 Al Checco (July 21, 1921 – July 19, 2015) was an American film, television and theatre actor.
-Born in Pittsburgh, Pennsylvania, he was known for playing the role of "Bernard Stein" in the 1968 film The Party.
-Checco was also the partner of actor, Don Knotts, in which they were performing entertainers in Special Services to soldiers during World War II.
-He died in July 2015 of natural causes at his home in Studio City, California, at the age of 93.
+Born in Pittsburgh, Pennsylvania, he was known for playing the role of Bernard Stein in the 1968 film The Party.

+Checco was the partner of actor, Don Knotts, in which they were performing entertainers in Special Services to soldiers during World War II.
+He died on July 19, 2015 of natural causes at his home in Studio City, California, at the age of 93.